Important Information About Cataracts

 Another misconception is that there are “eye drops that can dissolve cataracts.”
 Currently, there are no FDA-approved drops that can cure or even delay cataracts available, according to the AAO.
 And, as cataracts are not an actual substance, topical treatments won’t affect them and they cannot “come back” after surgery.
 This is why eye cataract surgery is the preferred method of treatment when the symptoms warrant.

-Non Surgical Treatment for Cataracts Is Possible
+4. Non Surgical Treatment of Cataracts is Possible

 Myth #4: The only option for dealing with cataracts is surgery